Get Involved in Research

 Human Ecology Summer Research Stipends for Undergraduates

 Students and their faculty mentors must both submit applications.
-Students should work with faculty members in preparing the 2-3 page proposal that is required as part of the application.
+Students should work with faculty members in preparing the two-three page proposal that is required as part of the application.

-All currently enrolled CHE students may apply provided that they have a CHE faculty research advisor, are in good academic standing, and will be continuing as CHE undergraduate students in the fall semester.
-Students must be available for a full-time, 8-week summer research position.
+All currently enrolled (Spring 2024) CHE students may apply provided that they have a CHE faculty research advisor, are enrolled full-time, are in good academic standing, and will be continuing as a CHE undergraduate student in the fall semester.
+Students must be available for a full-time, eight-week summer research position.
 Simultaneous enrollment in courses is not permitted.
-Students must submit short reports at the end of the research experience.
+Students must submit either weekly reflections or short reports at the end of the research experience.
 In addition, students present a summary of their work at the end of the summer.

-Faculty members must review and approve the student’s application proposal before the student submits it and also submit a separate application.
-Faculty members must provide on-site supervision during the student’s 8-week summer research experience.
+Faculty members must review and approve the student’s application proposal before the student submits it and also must submit a separate application.
+Faculty members must provide on-site supervision during the student’s eight-week summer research experience.

-Human Ecology Alumni Association Research Grants
+Human Ecology Alumni Association (HEAA) Research Grants

 Participate in Research